candasnasif/multilayer-perceptron/README.md

 		Accuracy: 0.7567567567567568

-EXPLANATION: We can see clearly we achieved higher accuracy when we use Linear activation function on out layer.I can achieve %85 accuracy when I use Linear activation.
+EXPLANATION: We can see clearly that we achieved higher accuracy when we used the Linear activation function on out layer.
+We can achieve %85 accuracy when we use Linear activation.

-accuracy for ReLu : %45 - %65
+The accuracy rate for ReLu : %45 - %65
-accuracy for Linear : %55 - %85
+The accuracy rate for Linear : %55 - %85

-I achieved my best accuracy when learning rate is 0.001, training eproch is 5 and out layer activation function is Linear.
+I achieved the best accuracy when learning rate was 0.001, the training eproch was 5 and the out layer activation function was Linear.